What Is a Debtor?

 Monitor your credit score

-Regularly check your credit report and credit score.
-Being aware of your credit standing allows you to address any errors and work toward improving your creditworthiness, which may lead to better borrowing opportunities in the future.
+Regularly check your credit score and credit report.
+Being aware of your credit standing allows you to address any errors and work toward improving your creditworthiness, which can make you a more appealing debtor in the eyes of creditors.

 » MORE: Good debt vs. bad debt